Walter Mondale: Early life

 As Mondale could not afford to attend law school, he enlisted in the United States Army in 1951, shortly after graduating.
 He served with the 3rd Armored Division Artillery at Fort Knox, Kentucky, during the Korean War, first as an armored reconnaissance vehicle crewman, and later as an education programs specialist and associate editor of the unit's newsletter, Tanker's Dust.
-He attained the rank of corporal and was discharged in 1953.
-Mondale enrolled at the University of Minnesota Law School, aided by the G.I.
+He attained the rank of corporal and was honorably discharged in 1953.
+With money earned from his military service, Mondale enrolled at the University of Minnesota Law School, aided by the G.I.
 Bill, and graduated cum laude with a Bachelor of Laws in 1956.
-In law school, he served on the Minnesota Law Review and as a law clerk for Minnesota Supreme Court Justice Thomas F. Gallagher.
+In law school, he served on the Minnesota Law Review and as a law clerk for Minnesota Supreme Court justice Thomas F. Gallagher.
 In 1955, Mondale married Joan Adams, whom he met on a blind date.
 He then practiced law in Minneapolis for four years before entering politics.

 Entry into politics

 Mondale became involved in national politics in the 1940s.
 At age 20, he was visible in Minnesota politics by helping organize Hubert Humphrey's successful Senate campaign in 1948.
 Humphrey's campaign assigned Mondale to cover the staunchly Republican 2nd district.
 Mondale, who had grown up in the region, was able to win the district for Humphrey by a comfortable margin.
 After working with Humphrey, Mondale went on to work on several campaigns for Orville Freeman.
 Mondale worked on Freeman's unsuccessful 1952 campaign for the governorship as well as his successful campaign in 1954 and his 1958 reelection campaign.
 In 1960, Freeman appointed Mondale Minnesota Attorney General following the resignation of Miles Lord.
 At the time he was appointed, Mondale was 32 years old and had been practicing law for four years.
 He was elected to the post in his own right in 1962.

 During his tenure as Minnesota Attorney General, the case Gideon v.
 Wainwright (which ultimately established the right of defendants in state courts to have a lawyer) was being heard by the U.S. Supreme Court.
 When those opposed to the right to counsel organized a friend of the court brief representing several state attorneys general for that position, Mondale organized a countering friend of the court brief from many more state attorneys general, arguing that defendants must be allowed a lawyer.
 He also continued the investigation of former mayor of Minneapolis Marvin L. Kline and the mismanagement of the Courage Kenny Rehabilitation Institute.
 At the 1964 Democratic National Convention, Mondale played a major role in the proposed but ultimately unsuccessful compromise by which the national Democratic Party offered the Mississippi Freedom Democratic Party two at-large seats.
 Mondale also served as a member of the President's Consumer Advisory Council from 1960 to 1964.